Ultra-Spatiotemporal Light Confinement in Dielectric Nanocavity Metasurfaces

 Since the proposed quasi-BIC gap cavity has shown strong temporal confinement, we proceed to explore the spatial field confinement.
 The amplitude ratios of the electric field, $|\mathbf{E/E_0}|$ in the $x-y$ plane at $z$ = 0 and magnetic field, $|\mathbf{H/H_0}|$ in the $y-z$ plane at $x$ = 0 are shown in Fig.~\ref{fig:field}.
 The corresponding field vectors are also shown.
 As can be seen from Fig.~\ref{fig:field} (a), there are only $\sim$ 2.4 fold electric and magnetic field enhancement inside and in the near field of the BIC cavity (gap width $\sim$ 40 nm).
 There is a linear current displacement along $x$, resulting in an azimuthal magnetic field as seen in BIC $\mathbf{H}$ map.
 The generated magnetic field is mostly confined in a torus-like shape, which threads the two symmetric parts together by the inward (along $x$) displacement current.
-Regarding the relatively low $\textbf{E}$ and $\textbf{H}$ field enhancement seen here, it is worth mentioning that most of the plasmonic gap cavity owns large electric field when the incident light is polarized across the gap rather than along the gap employing the interaction between adjacent parts of a plasmonic dimer resonator separated by a small gap or due to the sharp features of the resonator, the so-called lightning rod effect \cite{schuller2010plasmonics}.
+Regarding the relatively low $\textbf{E}$ and $\textbf{H}$ field enhancement seen here, it is worth mentioning that a plasmonic gap cavity shows a large electric field when the incident light is polarized across the gap rather than along the gap employing the interaction between adjacent parts of a plasmonic dimer resonator separated by a small gap or field enhancement arising due to the sharp features of the resonator, the so-called lightning rod effect \cite{schuller2010plasmonics}.
 The localized field enhancement for light polarized along and across the gap in an symmetric dielectric dimer can be found elsewhere \cite{bakker2015magnetic}, where a maximum of only $\sim$ 10 fold is achieved at visible wavelengths.
-However, as can be seen from Fig.~\ref{fig:field} (b), a maximum of $\sim$ 500 fold $|\mathbf{E/E_0}|$ and $\sim$ 600 fold $|\mathbf{H/H_0}|$ enhancement is found in the quasi-BIC gap cavity (gap width $\sim$ 45 nm).
-Furthermore, distinctly different with most of the dielectric resonators, the field of quasi-BIC cavity is more squeezed in the slotted air gap.
-Furthermore, an in-plane vortex electric field ($x-y$) is formed, with a corresponding azimuthally polarized or vortex displacement current.
-A similar BIC-related vortex beam was recently reported employing symmetry breaking by oblique angle of incidence \cite{wang2020generating}.
-Here we find the vortex beam can be realized under normal angle of incidence but with slightly geometric symmetry breaking.
-Moreover, clockwise and anti-clockwise magnetic field loops in $y-z$ plane at the quasi-BIC resonance are formed in the magnetic field pattern, indicating the existence of toroidal dipole.
-Toroidal dipole BIC has exceptional capability to confine the field inside the resonator \cite{he2018toroidal}.
-In order to probe the mechanism driving the large field confinement, multipole decomposition up to the quadruple modes is employed for the BIC cavity and the quasi-BIC cavity respectively.
-All multipolar modes expressions are taken from \cite{evlyukhin2016optical,li2018origin}.
-The 3D electric field distribution used for simulation is within one unit cell length in $x-y$ direction and extruded to the height of of cavity in $z$ direction \cite{basharin2015dielectric}.
-The amplitudes, expressed as the square root of the far-field scattered power, for all multipolar modes are shown in Fig.~\ref{fig:field} (c), including electric dipole $\mathbf{P}$, electric toroidal dipole $\mathbf{T^{(e)}}$, magnetic dipole $\mathbf{m}$, magnetic toroidal dipole $\mathbf{T^{(m)}}$, electric quadrupole, $\mathbf{Q}$ and magnetic quadrupole $\mathbf{M}$.
-For a direct comparison, the amplitude of each for BIC cavity and quasi-BIC cavity are all presented in Fig.~\ref{fig:field} (d).
-It is clear that electric dipole $\mathbf{P}$ dominates the far-field scattering of the BIC cavity and electric toroidal dipole $\mathbf{T^{(e)}}$ dominates the far-field scattering of the quasi-BIC cavity.
-Furthermore, a magnetic toroidal dipole $\mathbf{T^{(m)}}$ is generated in quasi-BIC cavity, which corresponds with the magnetic field loop observed in the $\mathbf{H}$ field map shown in Fig.~\ref{fig:field} (b).
+However, as can be seen from Fig.~\ref{fig:field} (b), a maximum of $\sim$ 500 fold $|\mathbf{E/E_0}|$ and $\sim$ 600 fold $|\mathbf{H/H_0}|$ enhancement is generated within the air gap (gap width $\sim$ 45 nm) due to slot-effect, more details can be seen in the Supplemental Material \cite{2021PRsupp}.